Surgical Procedures: Surgery and Staging for Osteosarcoma

 • Amputation: In some cases, the whole limb is removed.

 Note: For tumors affecting other parts of the body (not the limbs), surgeons often try to remove as much cancer as possible, while leaving the affected bone.
-You may need grafting (skin or bone taken from another area of the body) and/or placement of a prostheses.
-Your surgeon will talk with you about the specifics of your surgery.
+You may need grafting (skin or bone taken from another area of the body) and/or placement of a prostheses (a manmade replacement limb).
+Your surgeon will talk with you about the surgery that is right for you.

 In cases where the cancer has metastasized (spread) to other parts of the body, more surgery may be needed.